-In PCI (also called percutaneous transluminal coronary angioplasty—PTCA), doctors insert a large needle into the main artery of the thigh (femoral artery).
+In PCI (also called percutaneous transluminal coronary angioplasty—PTCA), doctors insert a large needle into the main artery of the thigh (femoral artery) or smaller needle in the radial artery in the wrist.
 Then a long guide wire is threaded through the needle, into the artery, and up through the aorta into the narrowed coronary artery.
 A catheter with a balloon attached to the tip is threaded over the guide wire and into the narrowed coronary artery.
 The catheter is positioned so that the balloon is at the level of the narrowing.
 The balloon is then inflated for several seconds.
 The inflated balloon compresses the atheroma that is narrowing the artery and widens the artery.
 Inflation and deflation may be repeated several times.
 In 80 to 90% of people, the narrowed arteries that are reached are opened.

-To help keep the coronary artery open, doctors usually insert a tube made of wire mesh (a stent) into the artery.
+To help keep the coronary artery open, doctors typically insert a tube made of wire or manufactured mesh (a stent) into the artery.
 About 75% of the time, doctors use stents that are coated with a drug.
-The drug is released slowly to help prevent the coronary artery from becoming blocked again, a common problem with bare-metal stents.
+The drug is released slowly to help prevent the coronary artery from becoming blocked again, a common problem with stents that are not coated (called bare metal stents).
 However, although these drug-releasing stents are very helpful in keeping the artery open, people who have a drug-releasing stent have a slightly higher risk of developing a blood clot in the stent than do people who have a bare metal stent.
-To decrease the risk of such clots, people who have a drug-releasing stent are given an antiplatelet drug for at least a year after the stent is inserted.
+To decrease the risk of such clots, people who have a stent are given aspirin plus another antiplatelet drug for at least a year after the stent is inserted.
+Often doctors start giving the antiplatelet drug before the stent is inserted.
 If the artery becomes blocked again, whether from a clot or other causes, doctors may do a second PCI.

 Doctors have tried other techniques to remove atheromas.
 These include the use of tiny blades, burrs, or lasers to remove thick, fibrous, and calcified atheromas by cutting, shaving, crushing, or dissolving them.
 Some of these techniques are still being evaluated, but so far, the results, especially over the long term, have been disappointing.